parallaxinc/PropLoader/README.md

 end with a '-'.
 They must also be less than 32 characters long.

+Variables that can be set with -D are:

+Used by the loader:
+  reset clkfreq clkmode fast-loader-clkfreq fastloader-clkmode baudrate loader-baud-rate fast-loader-baud-rate

+Used by the SD file writer:
-Variables that can be set with -D are: reset rxpin txpin tvpin clkfreq clkmode fast-loader-clkfreq fastloader-clkmode baudrate loader-baud-rate fast-loader-baud-rate sdspi-do sdspi-clk sdspi-di sdspi-cs sdspi-clr sdspi-inc sdspi-start sdspi-width spdspi-addr sdspi-config1 sdspi-config2
+  sdspi-do sdspi-clk sdspi-di sdspi-cs sdspi-clr sdspi-inc sdspi-start sdspi-width spdspi-addr sdspi-config1 sdspi-config2